rossyndicate/lab_website/content/authors/Nick/_index.md

 title: Nick Gubbins (he/him)
 ---

 Nick is a PhD student studying how applying data science to long-term monitoring data can yield new insights on the global carbon cycle.
 His research interests include hydrology, water chemistry, and biogeochemistry.
-Prior to joining the Open Eco Data Lab, Nick worked on stream-gaging for the USGS Ohio-Kentucky-Indiana Water Science Center and as a technician for the Center for Limnology at UW - Madison.
+Prior to joining the ROSSyndicate, Nick worked on stream-gaging for the USGS Ohio-Kentucky-Indiana Water Science Center and as a technician for the Center for Limnology at UW - Madison.